 Technology is rapidly changing; in some ways online tools have outpaced the skills of students and professors.
 One such tool is ChatGPT.
 Students should be aware that not only is using ChatGPT for assignments a gray area for the honor code, but the artificial intelligence (AI) used by ChatGPT may make significant mistakes - providing information that is clearly incorrect to those with subject-matter expertise.
 It is possible that AI will eventually get to the point where those mistakes rarely happen; that day, however, is not today.
 As such I do not recommend using ChatGPT for course assignments.
-If you do choose to use these tools, they can be useful in fine tuning your research questions, brainstorming or fine tuning your ideas, and checking grammar and spelling.
+If you do choose to use these tools, they can be useful in helping generate research questions, brainstorming or fine tuning your ideas, and checking grammar and spelling.
 I urge extreme caution for using these tools for wholesale drafting, as the output may contain significant mistakes and not adhere to the assignment structure and requirements.

 Further, I am generally interested in your ideas, designs, and analysis.
 I care far more about the "aliveness" and substance of your writing as opposed to the polish, perfection, or sheen of the final product.
+Using generative AI to spur ideas and augment your learning is encouraged; using AI to do your work for you (e.g., by copy & pasting wholesale generations of text) cheats yourself out of doing the work of thinking, sythesizing, and actually learning, which is the point of taking the course!
 If you do choose to use ChatGPT or any other AI system (e.g., Google Bard) for language and writing generation, please cite the program in your references.
 In addition to citing the language model used, you must also include a brief paragraph at the end of your work explaining how and why you used the model, including any prompts you used to generate output.
 Failure to do so constitutes an honor code violation as using AI's words without citation and representing another's words as your own.